Ma Teng: Life

+While he was in the West, Ma Teng was known to have well defended his lands against aggressive tribes and bandits, caring for the learned scholars and promoting talented people, protected and treated generously the common people therefore he was greatly respected for his achievements.

+In 208, Cao Cao wanted to conquer Jing, but feared Ma Teng's influence in Guanzhong.
+He summoned Ma Teng to Ye city with most of his family and wanted them to disband their personal troops.
+Cao Cao sent Zhang Ji to persuade Ma Teng.
+As Ma Teng was still hesitant about this, Zhang Ji ordered the counties to prepare supplies for his arrival and had officials of high position sent to welcome him.
+Ma Teng had no choice but to go east.
+Already in his old age, he was appointed Minister of the Guards (衛尉) while his younger sons, Ma Xiu (馬休) and Ma Tie (馬鐵), were appointed Commandant of Equipage (奉車都尉) and Commandant of Iron Cavalry (鐵騎都尉) respectively.
+His eldest son, Ma Chao, remained behind in Liang Province with Han Sui.

-Around early 211, Ma Chao secretly formed a coalition with Han Sui and other minor warlords in Liang Province and started a rebellion against the Han dynasty.
+Around early 211, Cao Cao ordered Zhong Yao and Xiahou Yuan to pass through Guanzhong to attack Zhang Lu in Hanzhong.
+Ma Chao suspected this to be a feint to invade Liang Province.
+He formed a coalition with Han Sui and other minor warlords in Liang, and started a rebellion against the Han dynasty.
 While persuading Han Sui to join him, Ma Chao said, "[...]
 Now, I abandon my father, and I'm willing to acknowledge you as my father.
 You should also abandon your son, and treat me like your son."
 Cao Cao defeated Ma Chao and his coalition at the Battle of Tong Pass in September 211.
-Sometime in the summer of 212, Emperor Xian issued an imperial decree ordering the execution of Ma Teng and the rest of his family who were with him in Ye city at the time.
+In June or July 212, Emperor Xian issued an imperial decree ordering the execution of Ma Teng and the rest of his family who were with him in Ye city at the time.

 In Romance of the Three Kingdoms

 In the 14th-century historical novel Romance of the Three Kingdoms, Ma Teng is portrayed as a loyalist of the declining Han dynasty.
-He participates in a plot with Liu Bei and Dong Cheng to assassinate Cao Cao, who in the novel, is depicted as a villain monopolising power and holding Emperor Xian hostage.
+He participates in a plot with Liu Bei and Dong Cheng to assassinate Cao Cao, who is depicted as a villain monopolising power and holding Emperor Xian hostage.
 However, the plot is unsuccessful and Ma Teng returns to Liang Province.

 When Ma Teng is later recalled to the imperial capital Xuchang, he decides to again join a plot to assassinate Cao Cao, this time with Huang Kui (黄奎).
 However, the plot is discovered and he is executed along with his sons Ma Xiu (馬休) and Ma Tie (馬鐵).
-Upon hearing of his father and brothers' deaths, Ma Chao becomes filled with rage and goes to war with Cao Cao to avenge his family, starting the Battle of Tong Pass.
+Upon hearing of the death of his father and brothers, Ma Chao becomes filled with rage and goes to war with Cao Cao to avenge his family, starting the Battle of Tong Pass.

 In popular culture

 Ma Teng is a warlord and playable character in the game Total War: Three Kingdoms.
-Ma Teng also appears in the Dynasty Warrior games, specifically Dynasty Warriors 5, and Dynasty Warriors 9.
+Ma Teng also appears in the Dynasty Warriors games, specifically 5 and 9.